-For Cochlear Nucleus cochlear implants, the maximum diving depth when wearing an implant is 40 m ( $\sim$ 131 ft).
+For Cochlear Nucleus cochlear implants, the maximum diving depth when wearing an implant is 40 m (~131 ft).

-Seek medical advice before participating in a dive to ensure you do not have any conditions that might make diving contraindicated, for example, middle ear infection.
+Seek medical advice before participating in a dive to ensure you do not have any conditions that might make diving contraindicated, e.g. middle ear infection.